ash-jc-allen/favicon-fetcher/UPGRADE.md

 This means that instead of a string being stored in the cache, an array is now stored instead.

-The package has backwards-compatible support to handle items cached before v2.0.0.
+The package has some minor backwards-compatible support to handle items cached before v2.0.0.
 If you are attempting to retrieve a cached favicon that was stored in the cache before v2.0.0, the `Favicon` class' type and size won't be set.
 The size and type will only be available on Favicons that were cached from v2.0.0 onwards.

 In a future release (likely v3.0.0), the backwards-compatible support will be removed so that only arrays can be read from the cache.